Skip to main content

 What contractor bonds does Washington DC require?

-DC requires different bonds by trade through DLCP: Home improvement contractors need a $25,000 bond for work over $300.
-Plumbing/gas fitting contractors need $5,000.
-Electrical contractors need $1,000-$4,000 depending on license class.
-Importantly, both the business entity AND the designated individual (Master license holder) must maintain bonds.
+DC requires different bonds by trade through DCRA/DLCP: Home improvement contractors need a $25,000 bond for work over $300.
+Plumbing and gas fitting contractors need $5,000.
+Electrical contractors need $1,000 to $4,000 depending on license class.
+Both the business entity AND the designated individual (Master license holder) must each maintain bonds.

 How much does a DC contractor bond cost?